-On the other part of the field, Fokker Services is responsible for maintaining a lot of Fokker products, like F27, Fokker 50, F28, Fokker 70 and 100 and conducts A320 and Boeing 737 maintenance as well.
+On the other part of the field, Fokker Services is responsible for maintaining a lot of Fokker products, like F27, Fokker 50, F28, Fokker 70 and 100 and conducts A320 and Boeing 737 maintenance as well up to A330-300.
 Last but not least Fokker started to complete airliner type bizjets, such as Bombardier CRJs, Airbus ACJ318/319s.
 Finally AELS (Aircraft End of Life Solutions) dismantles aircraft up to size A300 here.
 As there is a large storage apron here, a visit to Woensdrecht is always good for some nice, exotic, aircraft.

 The airfield is dominated by the Fokker Services complex on the southwest side.
 The north and east part of the base are occupied by the military.
 The runway has an east-west orientation.
 As this is a large base and most of the base is packed with trees not much can be seen from outside, except for the aircraft parked at the Fokker facility and some storage points.

 You can get to the side of Fokker Services by taking a bus from Bergen op Zoom station to Hoogerheide.
 Get off the bus after passing the motorway (bus stop Vinkenberg).
 By car, access is easy via exit 30 (Hoogerheide) of the A4 motorway.